 The ideal challenge(s) for each organization will vary based on its specific goals and objectives.
 No two cultures are the same, and every employee has unique personal goals.

-Don’t cover all these areas at once in a single challenge.
-Instead, break out the various topics by challenges.
+Don’t cover all these areas at once in a single challenge, break out the various topics in our challenge library.
 This will prevent employees from becoming overwhelmed.
 Many will start out with steps, as this is the easiest one for employees to join.
 Then, advance to the other areas as the population becomes more accustomed to wellness at work.